HIV: Treatment and transmission

 The management of HIV/AIDS typically involves the use of multiple antiretroviral drugs.
 In many parts of the world, HIV has become a chronic condition, with progression to AIDS increasingly rare.
+HIV has an estimated basic reproduction number ($R_0$) of 2–5, meaning that the average person with HIV typically infects about 2–5 other people.

 HIV latency and the resulting viral reservoir in CD4^{+} T cells, dendritic cells, and macrophages is the main barrier to eradication of the virus.

 While HIV is highly virulent, transmission through sexual contact does not occur when an HIV-positive individual maintains a consistently undetectable viral load (<50 copies/ml) due to antiretroviral treatment.
 This concept was first proposed by the Swiss Federal Commission for AIDS/HIV in 2008 in what is known as the Swiss Statement.
 Although initially controversial, subsequent studies have confirmed that the risk of transmitting HIV through sex is effectively zero when the HIV-positive person has a consistently undetectable viral load, a concept now widely known as U=U, or "Undetectable = Untransmittable."

 Studies that established the U=U principle include Opposites Attract, PARTNER 1, PARTNER 2 (which focused on male-male couples), and HPTN052 (which focused on heterosexual couples).
 These studies involved couples where one partner was HIV-positive and one was HIV-negative, and included regular HIV testing.
-Across these four studies, a total of 4,097 couples participated from four continents, reporting 151,880 acts of condomless sex with zero phylogenetically-linked HIV transmissions when the positive partner had an undetectable viral load.
+Across these four studies, a total of 4,097 couples participated from four continents, reporting 151,880 acts of condomless sex with zero phylogenetically linked HIV transmissions when the positive partner had an undetectable viral load.
 Following these findings, the U=U consensus statement advocating the use of the term 'zero risk' was endorsed by numerous individuals and organizations, including the CDC, the British HIV Association, and The Lancet medical journal.

 Additionally, reactivation of herpes simplex virus-2 (HSV-2) in individuals with genital herpes is associated with an increase in CCR-5 enriched CD4^{+} T cells and inflammatory dendritic cells in the dermis of ulcerated genital skin, persisting even after ulcer healing.
 HIV's tropism for CCR-5 positive cells contributes to the two- to threefold increased risk of HIV acquisition in persons with genital herpes.
 Notably, daily antiviral medication, such as acyclovir, does not reduce the subclinical post-reactivation inflammation and therefore does not decrease the risk of HIV acquisition.